preciofishbone/OmniaDocsG2/blocks/create-app/index.rst

 WRITE is not applicable here.
 Layout contains general options.
 For more information, see: :doc:`General Block Settings </blocks/general-block-settings/index>`

-For more information on creating app tenmplates, see:
+For more information on creating app templates, see:

 + :doc:`Templates for Communities </admin-settings/business-group-settings/communities/communities-65/templates/index>`